 Good grief--it may as well have been Halloween with all the pretending I was doing.
 Talk about insecure.

-I was remembering all that play-acting lately--it must have been like being an actor on a stage in front of an empty auditorium.
+I've recalled all that play-acting lately, how it felt rather like being an actor in front of an empty auditorium.
 I mean, who really cared about my supermom-pretending?
-Who was watching me and being impressed?
+Who watched me and felt impressed?
 That is, who besides me?

-Now....
-Now I love, best and most, the days I just get to stay home and paint walls and read and garden and embroider and wash dishes and dream.
+Now I love, best and most, the days I just get to stay home and paint walls, read, garden, embroider, wash dishes and dream.
 I am so grateful that now I'm perfectly content to play--to be real-- before my audience of One.

 Saturday, July 16, 2005

-I just finished reading Honestly, Katie John! by Mary Calhoun.
+Just finished reading Honestly, Katie John! by Mary Calhoun.
 And ok, so it's a book aimed at 11-year-olds.
-But it was a painful book for me to read, even now at my ancient age.
+But it was a painful book for me to read, even now at my 'certain age'.

-Painful because Katie John felt wildly different than all her friends--and oh, the memories that brings back!
-She thought they were giving such importance to little, non-important things, wasting their days.
+Painful because Katie John felt wildly different than all her friends--and oh, the memories that brings!
+She thought they gave importance to non-important things, wasting their days.
 Katie-John then rebels and becomes anti-everything her friends stand for--which she discovers is not the answer, either.
 By the book's ending, she learns to allow her friends to be who they are and to allow herself to be herself.